radoone/nameday-mcp/README.md

 ---

-**Note**: This MCP server provides information about traditional Slovak name days.
-The data includes all standard names in the Slovak calendar throughout the year.
+**Note**: This MCP server provides nameday information for multiple countries with comprehensive traditional nameday calendars.
+The data includes all standard names throughout the year for each supported country.